rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Poisoning.md

 Using an illegal header such as `\`, which means that the server will respond to a 400 error page.
 If this page is cached, it will be inaccessible to other users.

+# Determining where the response should come from
 The cache key is a selected set of HTTP request elements (parts of the request line and the headers) and their values.
 If all the values in a cache key match those of a previous request, the cache assumes it can return the cached response associated with that request, without the need to get a new response from the web server.
-Parts of the HTTP request that are included in the cache key are called keyed inputs, and the rest are called unkeyed inputs.
+Parts of the HTTP request that are included in the cache key are called keyed inputs, and the rest are called **unkeyed inputs.**
 Almost all cache keys include at least the path and host, but other header values may also be used.
 Sometimes, only selected parts and parameters of the path are keyed, rather than the entire path

 # Cache-control directives
 One of the challenges when constructing a web cache poisoning attack is ensuring that the harmful response gets cached.
 This can involve a lot of manual trial and error to study how the cache behaves.
+However be on the lookout of cache control directives like `max-age` and `s-maxage` and others which allows you to easily determine the state of a cache test

+    # Examples of Cache-control directives
     HTTP/1.1 200 OK
     Via: 1.1 varnish-v4
     Age: 174